 If New Atheists are to be believed, science has dispensed with [belief in] God.
 Atheism is, its high priests and sermonisers tell us, the only viable intellectual position for the modern thinking person.
 Science and religion cannot be reconciled, they say.
 In fact, the following has become part and parcel of New Atheism’s central dogma: ‘Whatever knowledge is attainable, must be attained by scientific methods; and what science cannot discover, mankind cannot know.’2

 Indeed, the above claim (that science is the only way to the truth and that it can, in principle, explain everything) is the third of three core arguments in New Atheism’s march against God.
 The first one being: that science explains how things work, so we don’t need to invoke God as an explanation.
 The second one: that there is nothing but nature.
 It’s a closed system of cause and effect.
 There isn’t a realm of the divine or the supernatural.
 There is no ‘outside’.
+And the third one is that science, ultimately, is able to explain everything.
 This, in a nutshell, is the crux of the science versus religion debate.

 Richard Dawkins, who continues to lead New Atheism’s assault on theism or belief in God, has a rather appropriate maxim in this regard.
 He states: ‘Next time somebody tells you that something is true, why not say to them: “what kind of evidence is there for that?”
 And if they can’t give you a good answer, I hope you’ll think carefully before you believe a word they say.’3 So let’s take each of these three beliefs of New Atheism and explore just how grounded in evidence or proof they really are: